Stay Safe Online

 What is malware?

 Malware is a type of program designed to infect computers and devices.
+This includes viruses, ransomware, and other malicious programs.
 Once installed, malware allows cyber attackers to spy on your online activities, steal passwords, delete or encrypt files, or use your system to attack others.

 Stay safe

-• Use antivirus software, and keep it updated.
+• Use security software (antivirus), and keep it updated.

 • Install software and apps only from trusted sites.